-5.3.1 The following documentation is required upon completion of the construction project and prior to issuance of any building certificates of occupancy:
+5.3.1.
+The following documentation is required upon completion of the construction project and prior to issuance of any building certificates of occupancy:

 - a.
-An "As-Built" Survey meeting the requirements contained in the Nassau County As-Built checklist; - b.
-Engineer's Certification of Completion (see EXHIBIT 4); - c.
-Any other documents which are necessary to comply with the requirements of other permitting agencies and are required by Nassau County as a condition to issuance of Certificates of Occupancy, see Section 6.3, State and Federal Permits. - 5.3.2 In addition to the requirements of Section 5.3.1 above, the following documentation is required to be submitted to the Public Works Department prior to construction bond release: - a.
+An "As-Built" Survey meeting the requirements contained in the Nassau County As-Built Requirements checklist; - b.
+Engineer's certification of completion (see Exhibit 4);

+c.
+Any other documents which are necessary to comply with the requirements of other permitting agencies and are required by Nassau County as a condition to issuance of certificates of occupancy, see Section 6.3, State and Federal Permits.

+5.3.2.
+In addition to the requirements of Section 5.3.1 above, the following documentation is required to be submitted to the Public Works Department prior to construction bond release:

+- a.
 Documentation from the responsible utility company approving water and sewer installations and acceptance of same; - b.
-Surveyor's Certification (see EXHIBIT 3); - c.
-A Construction Bond, securing the completion of sidewalks, if applicable; - d.
-Test reports prepared by a licensed testing laboratory as required by Section 11 of this Ordinance; - e.
-Documentation from the Department of Environmental Protection verifying acceptance of Certification of Completion of the sewer and/or water system; - f.
-If roads and related drainage improvements are dedicated to the County, a Maintenance Bond meeting the requirements of Section 12 of this Ordinance; - g.
-A copy of Record Covenants and Restrictions and/or other publicly recorded or filed documentation which establish the Property Owners' Association.
+Surveyor's certification (see Exhibit 3); - c.
+A construction bond, securing the completion of sidewalks, if applicable; - d.
+Test reports prepared by a licensed testing laboratory as required by Article 11 of this ordinance;

+- e.
+Documentation from the Department of Environmental protection verifying acceptance of certification of completion of the sewer and/or water system; - f.
+If roads and related drainage improvements are dedicated to the county, a maintenance bond meeting the requirements of Article 12 of this ordinance; - g.
+A copy of record covenants and restrictions and/or other publicly recorded or filed documentation which establish the property owners' association. - 5.3.3.
+Dedication and Acceptance of Maintenance of Roads:
-5.3.3 Acceptance for Maintenance by Nassau County:

-Upon satisfactory completion of the Sections 5.3.1 and 5.3.2 above, the developer may petition the Board of County Commissioners to accept the roadways for maintenance by the County.
-This request must be submitted 10 working days prior to the date of the next Board meeting.
+Pursuant to F.S. § 177.081(3), roads within a subdivision shall be dedicated to the public.
+The board of county commissioners shall not accept roadways for maintenance.
+The responsibility for maintenance of the roadways and associated infrastructures for a subdivision shall be the responsibility of an established homeowners' association or the developer.

+The homeowners' association or developer shall be required to sign the plat for the association to assume the maintenance of the roadways and associated infrastructure for the subdivision and to show a provision for same in the recorded covenants and restrictions for the subdivision.

-SECTION 6.
-PERMITS
+ARTICLE 6. - PERMITS